idoybh/makeBuild/README.md

 ##### AUTO_REBOOT
 Set this to `1` to skip waiting for a keypress on each reboot.
 This will make the script automatically reboot from and to recovery.
 Set to `0` by default.
+##### TWRP_PIN
+Set this to the decryption pin used to decrypt data in TWRP.
+Setting this to `0` will make the script wait for your manual decryption.
+Setting this to `c` will skip waiting for decryption altogether (for decrypted devices).
+For more information regarding patterns refer to: https://twrp.me/faq/openrecoveryscript.html Set to `0` by default.

 ## Output color coding